ollytom/apub/doc/apas.md

 (or even any old text editor!) provide an interactive way to test other AP systems.
-For instance, we can easily test how the message is received if we address the recipient in the `CC` field instead of `To`, or if we list the same recipient in both fields.
-Or 20 times over. apas could report deliverability errors either:
+For instance, we can easily test how the message is received if we address the recipient in the `CC` field instead of `To`, or if we list the same recipient 20 times in both fields.
+**Apas** could report deliverability errors either:

 * immediately, or
 * as a bounced message

-At the moment, apas returns complete error messages immediately.
+At the moment, error messages are returned immediately.
-This has provided a pleasant enough testing experience that makes learning ActivityPub an interactive process, right in the mail client, especially compared with the usual drudgery of sifting through logs of big web applications.
+This has provided a pleasant enough testing experience that makes learning ActivityPub an interactive process, directly from any mail client, especially compared with the usual drudgery of sifting through logs of big web applications.

-Sending is comprised two programs each playing its own role: a submission program accepts messages from authorised users, and a mailer handles sending messages to the Internet.
+Sending is involves two programs each playing its own role:

+1. Asubmission program accepts messages from authorised users, and
+2. A mailer handles sending messages to the Internet.

 ![](send.png)